CAC Payback Period: Formula, Benchmarks, and SaaS Examples

 Example: €3,000 in ad spend + €500 in tools + €0 in sales salaries (solo founder) = €3,500.
 Acquired 14 customers.
 CAC = €3,500 / 14 = €250.

-What Is CAC Payback Period?
+What Is the CAC Payback Period?

 CAC Payback Period is the number of months required to recover the cost of acquiring a customer through their recurring revenue.